 Why is this important?

 There are numerous regulations for movable and stationary tiny houses and in order to legally own and live in one, you must be aware of them.
-So, whether you are shopping for custom or prefab tiny houses or looking at floor plans offered by tiny home builders, make sure you check all legal aspects of law regarding tiny houses so there are no surprises in the future.
+So, whether you are shopping for custom or prefab tiny houses or looking at floor plans offered by tiny home builders, make sure you check all legal aspects of the law regarding tiny houses so there are no surprises in the future.

 What are the pros and cons of owning or building your own DIY tiny house?